Azure/portaldocs/portal-sdk/generated/top-extensions-context-panes.md

 // import references to blades that are opened by these samples import * as Resources from "ClientResources";
-import { ViewModel as HotspotViewModel } from "Fx/Controls/HotSpot";

 import Def = ViewModelDefinitions.V1$$Navigation.OpenBladeApiSamplesViewModel;
 import BladeContainer = FxCompositionBlade.Container;